theOehrly/Fast-F1/docs/contributing/coding_guide.rst

 * Every new feature should be documented.
 If it's a new module, don't forget to add a new rst file to the API docs.

-* Each high-level plotting function should have a small example in the ``Examples`` section of the docstring.
+* Each high-level function should have a small example in the ``Examples`` section of the docstring.
 This should be as simple as possible to demonstrate the method.
 More complex examples should go into a dedicated example file in the :file:`examples` directory, which will be